RuinedTechnologyUnify/Fusion/README.md

 </div>

 ## 🌠 We're moving!
-Fusion will be moved to [PlazmaMC/Plazma](https://github.com/PlazmaMC/Plazma) soon.
-Currently in the development stage, but we're going to provide more functionality and optimization soon.
-Stay tuned!
+Fusion was moved to [PlazmaMC/Plazma](https://github.com/PlazmaMC/Plazma)!
+I think Fusion dev is too crazy!

 ## About Fusion...
 - Fusion began as a small personal project.